 6.4.1 General

-The requirements in subclause 9.4 apply during the transmitter ON period.
-Transmit signal quality (as specified in subclause 9.6) shall be maintained for the output power dynamics requirements.
+The requirements in TS 37.105 [6] subclause 9.4 apply during the transmitter ON period.
+Transmit signal quality (as specified in subclause 9.6 of the TS 37.105 [6]) shall be maintained for the output power dynamics requirements.
 Power control is used to limit the interference level.
 The TA output power requirements are directional requirements and apply to the beam peak directions associated with the beam direction pairs over the OTA peak directions set.

 --- end of changes ---